To the Wonder (TV series): Production

-The drama was supported by the National Radio and Television Administration's Network Audio-Visual Program Excellence Creation and Communication Project, as well as a key funding project by the Beijing Municipal Radio and Television Bureau.
-The Beijing Municipal Radio and Television Bureau served as the guiding unit, and it was co-produced by the Publicity Department of the Xinjiang Uygur Autonomous Region Committee.
+The drama was funded by the National Radio and Television Administration's Network Audio-Visual Program Excellence Creation and Communication Project, as well as a key funding project by the Beijing Municipal Radio and Television Bureau.
+The Beijing Municipal Radio and Television Bureau served as the guiding unit, and it was co-produced by the Publicity Department of the Xinjiang Uygur Autonomous Regional Committee of the Chinese Communist Party.

+Release

+On 7 May 2024, the series premiered simultaneously on China Central Television during prime time and on iQIYI's Weichen Drama Theater.
+The Kazakh-language dubbed version of the drama was broadcast on Kazakhstan's Channel 7 in June 2024.